strawlab/nextgen-camera-users/users-guide/src/calibration.md

 aperture (slightly stopped down from wide-open).
 Exposure times and gains are set in Strand Cam for each camera individually.
 Note that if you intend to run at 100 frames per second, exposure times must be less than 10 milliseconds.
+These settings (exposure time and gain) are (unfortunately) currently not saved in any file, and can be set only in the camera settings GUI (in the browser).
+The camera keeps these values persistently when it is on, but if it has been power cycled, it will reset to new values.

 Try to a luminance distribution which extends across the entire dynamic range of your sensor (from intensity values 0 to 255) with very little clipping.